 God’s Primary Purpose in all of His creation:

 To express His own glorious nature forever, beginning especially on Earth by making Himself known to people worldwide, and through them as they respond to Him.

 I emphasise that this definition is based only on my research for Eras 1 to 5 (Genesis to Ruth, Job and Psalm 90).
 Further extensions of this definition based on the New Testament, which I have not yet fully researched, could be as follows:

-God fully accomplished His Primary Purpose on Earth by sending His Son Jesus Christ there as a man, especially through His death and resurrection.
+God accomplished His Primary Purpose on Earth by sending His Son Jesus Christ there as a man, and especially through His death and resurrection.

-He will ultimately accomplish His Primary Purpose eternallyin Heaven, where His own nature will be completely expressed and His chosen people will fully know Him, love Him and be like Him.
+God will ultimately accomplish His Primary Purpose eternally in Heaven, where His own glorious nature is totally expressed and His chosen people will fully know Him, love Him and be like Him.